Coronavirus aid at risk as U.S. lawmakers block Trump's changes

 Democrats in the House of Representatives sought to increase direct payments to Americans included in the bill from $600 to $2,000 per person as part of a coronavirus economic relief initiative, acting on one of Trump’s requests.
 Trump’s fellow Republicans, who oppose the higher amount, blocked that effort.

-House Speaker Nancy Pelosi said the chamber would hold a recorded vote on the stimulus-check increase on Monday.

-The flurry of activity on the House floor did nothing to break a standoff that threatens desperately needed assistance for millions of Americans and raises the prospect of a partial government shutdown at a time when officials are trying to distribute two coronavirus vaccines.
+The flurry of activity on the House floor did nothing to break a standoff that threatens desperately needed assistance for millions of Americans and raises the prospect of a partial government shutdown at a time when officials are trying to distribute vaccines in a country where nearly 320,000 people have died from COVID-19.

+Embittered by his loss to Democrat Joe Biden, Trump in a surprise move on Tuesday pressed Congress to dramatically alter the coronavirus and government-spending package, which passed by wide, bipartisan margins on Monday.

+Trump was playing golf in Florida on Thursday.
+The White House did not respond to a request for comment.
+The 5,500-page bill took months to negotiate and the White House had said earlier that Trump would sign it into law.

+Congress could keep operations running by passing a fourth stopgap funding bill before midnight on Monday.
+To successfully do that, lawmakers would need Trump’s cooperation at a time when he is consumed by his bid to remain in office beyond Jan.
+20.

-Many Democrats say the $792 billion coronavirus aid package is not big enough to address a pandemic that has killed nearly 320,000 Americans, and they have welcomed Trump’s call for larger stimulus checks.
+Many Democrats say the $892 billion coronavirus aid package is not big enough to address the pandemic, and they have welcomed Trump’s call for larger stimulus checks.

 “How ironic it would be to shut down the federal government at a time of pandemic crisis, the very time when government services are needed the most,” House Democratic Leader Steny Hoyer said at a news conference.

+House Speaker Nancy Pelosi said the chamber would hold a vote on the stimulus-check increase on Monday.

-Republicans opposed larger direct payments during negotiations as they sought to keep the overall price tag of the coronavirus aid below $1 trillion.
+Republicans opposed larger direct payments during negotiations as they sought to limit the size of the package.
+Increased payments could add hundreds of billions of dollars to the overall price tag.

-The White House did not immediately respond to a request for comment.
-Trump was in Florida, where he was due to play golf on Thursday.
-The 5,500-page bill took months to negotiate and was supported by Trump’s administration.

-Without his signature, unemployment benefits for those thrown out of work by the pandemic are due to expire as soon as Saturday, and the U.S. government would be forced into a partial shutdown starting on Tuesday.

 House Republican Leader Kevin McCarthy said on Thursday Democrats should be willing to address foreign aid and other elements of the bill that he has derided as wasteful spending.
 “House Democrats appear to be suffering from selective hearing,” he wrote in a letter to other House Republicans.